Jittawatpdsr/Jittawatpdsr/README.md

 ### Glad to see you here!
 I'm JP 🐻✨ , a third-year student studying Computer Science at Bangkok University
 <br>
-and starting to learn about " Data Analytic ".
+starting to learn about " Data Analytic " and improve my soft skills , such as logic and critical thinking and more.